hybridgroup/gort/README.md

      arduino    Install avrdude, and upload HEX files to your Arduino particle   Upload sketches to your Particle Photon or Electron digispark  Configure your Digispark microcontroller
-     crazyflie  Configure your Crazyflie
+     microbit   Install and upload firmware to your BBC Microbit crazyflie  Configure your Crazyflie
      klaatu     barada nikto
      help, h    Shows a list of commands or help for one command